Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Overview of an AI Data Center

 \subsubsection{Uninterruptible Power Supply (UPS)}

 UPS systems \cite{muhammad2016review} serve as the first layer of protection against power interruptions in data center operations.
 They provide instantaneous electrical power from energy storage devices, such as batteries or flywheels, when the grid supply is disrupted, ensuring continuous operation during the transition period before backup generators start and synchronize with the load.
 UPS deployments commonly employ battery technologies such as valve-regulated lead-acid (VRLA), lithium-ion, and emerging solid-state chemistries \cite{teague2025comparative}.
 Selection criteria include specific power and energy ratings, cycle life, energy density, thermal management requirements, and cost-effectiveness.
-UPS systems typically operate in three modes: normal mode, double-conversion mode, and battery mode \cite{sun2022dynamic}, and they are sized to handle high power demands of dense GPU and TPU racks in AI data centers.
-Modern UPS systems can also support grid-interactive capabilities, enabling data centers to shift loads or participate in demand response programs by temporarily supplying power from their stored energy.